Find scholarly, news, and popular articles covering many subjects.

 This is a small selection of subject-related databases that may be useful for some of your topics.
 Additional lists of subject databases can be found on our Reseach Guides by Subject page.
 Choose a subject you are interested in exploring and then navigate to the 'Articles' tab of that guide.

-Consider the questions you had to answer for your precis.
 What do you know about the author?

 From what discipline/field of knowledge is the source?
 Does the source define and use a specific theoretical or conceptual frame?